Log in for prices and ordering

 Weinbach Alsace Clos des Capucins Pinot Gris 2023

 Biodynamic.
-Dry.
-Drawn from old vines in Clos des Capucins, it doesn’t feel right to call this delicious wine Weinbach’s entry-level Gris.
-The fruit is pressed as whole bunches, fermented to dryness and raised for 10 months in large oak ovals.
-It’s a pure, layered, mouth-watering Pinot Gris, with ripe yet crunchy flavours of confit lemon and orange peel kissed by rocky minerals and spice.
-Bone dry, it tastes terrific on its own but had us dreaming of pan-fried halibut and the Asian-influenced dishes that Weinbach’s wines pair so well with.
+Drawn from old vines in Clos des Capucins, it doesn’t feel right to call this delicious, dry wine Weinbach’s entry-level Gris.
+The fruit was pressed as whole bunches, fermented to dryness and raised for ten months in large oak ovals.
+It’s a pure, layered, mouth-watering Pinot Gris.
+This year’s wine is tighter and juicier than the 2022, with ripe yet crunchy orchard fruit flavours kissed by rocky minerals and spice.
+Bone dry, it’s terrific on its own, but had us dreaming of pan-fried halibut and the Asian-influenced dishes that Weinbach’s wines pair so well with.
 Eddy Faller assures us it’s a great match for grilled salmon and mushroom risotto.
 Weinbach’s first Pinot Gris is already first class.

 Weinbach Alsace Clos des Capucins Pinot Gris 2023